Aloshi/EmulationStation/THEMES.md

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
     - The size of the grid.
 Take care the selected tile can go out of the grid size, so don't position the grid too close to another element or the screen border.
+* `margin` - type: NORMALIZED_PAIR.

+#### gridtile

+* `size` - type: NORMALIZED_PAIR.
+    - The size of the default gridtile is used to calculate how many tiles can fit in the imagegrid.
+If not explicitly set, the size of the selected gridtile is equal the size of the default gridtile * 1.2
+* `padding` - type: NORMALIZED_PAIR.
+    - The padding around the gridtile content.
+Default `16 16`.
+If not explicitly set, the selected tile padding will be equal to the default tile padding.
+* `backgroundImage` - type: PATH.
+    - If not explicitly set, the selected tile background image will be the same as the default tile background image.
+* `imageColor` - type: COLOR.
+    - The default tile image color and selected tile image color have no influence on each others.
+* `backgroundColor` - type: COLOR.
+    - The default tile background color and selected tile background color have no influence on each others.

 #### video